jenstroeger/python-package-template/UPSTREAM_README.md

 [CodeQL](https://codeql.github.com/) is enabled to scan the Python code for security vulnerabilities.
 You can adjust the GitHub Actions workflow at `.github/workflows/codeql-analysis.yaml` and the configuration file at `.github/codeql/codeql-config.yaml` to add more languages, change the default paths, scan schedule, and queries.

+[OSSF Security Scorecards](https://github.com/ossf/scorecard) is enabled as a GitHub Actions workflow to give the consumers information about the supply-chain security posture of this project, assigning a score of 0-10.
+We upload the results as a SARIF (Static Analysis Results Interchange Format) artifact after each run and the results can be found at the Security tab of this GitHub project.
+We also allow publishing the data at OpenSSF.
+We use this data to continuously improve the security posture of this project.
+Note that this configuration supports the ``main`` (default) branch and requires the repository to be public and not forked.

 Additionally, the [bandit](https://github.com/PyCQA/bandit) tool is being installed as part of a development environment (i.e. the `[dev]` package extra); however, bandit does not run automatically!
 Instead, you can invoke it manually:

 ```bash